Researching the Legal System of the Lao People’s Democratic Republic

 • To consider and adopt legislation and law amendment plan throughout the term of its office;

-• To consider, approve, withdraw and cancel the participation with treaties of which Lao PDR is a party and international agreement at the State level based on the recommendation of the Prime Minister;
+• To consider, approve, withdraw, and cancel the participation with treaties of which Lao PDR is a party and international agreement at the State level based on the recommendation of the Prime Minister;

-• To cancel the legislations of other sectors which contradict with the constitution and laws, except the decision on the court proceeding of Public Prosecutor and People’s Court;
+• To cancel the legislations of other sectors which contradict with the constitution and laws, except the decision on the court proceeding of Public Prosecutor and People’s Court; and

-• To assign the rights to the National Assembly Standing Committee to decide on the necessary and urgent matters then report to the National Assembly meeting.
+• To assign the rights to the National Assembly Standing Committee to decide on the necessary and urgent matters, then report to the National Assembly meeting.

 The National Assembly has the following rights and obligations relating to the provision of directions on fundamental national issues:[30]